 COMIRNATY is a suspension for injection.
-After preparation, a single dose is 0.3 mL.
+After preparation, each dose of COMIRNATY supplied in vials with purple caps and labels with purple borders is 0.3 mL.

 4 CONTRAINDICATIONS

 Do not administer COMIRNATY to individuals with known history of a severe allergic reaction (e.g., anaphylaxis) to any component of the COMIRNATY [see Description (11)].